paraker/kubernetes_2020/basics.md

       port: 80
       targetPort: 9376
 ```

+Apply this with `kubectl apply -f service.yaml`.<br>
-This specification creates a new `Service object` named “my-service”, which targets TCP port 9376 on any Pod with the `app=MyApp` label and exposes port 80 to the outside world.<br>
+This specification creates a new `Service object` named “my-service”, which targets TCP port 9376 on any Pod with the `app=MyApp` label and exposes port 80 to the rest of the cluster.<br>
 Kubernetes assigns this Service an IP address (sometimes called the “cluster IP”)<br>
+Note that this in only reachable by the cluster itself.<br>
 The controller for the Service selector continuously scans for Pods that match its selector (label in this case) and updates the `endpoint`.

 You can view your exposed services by issuing the command `kubectl get service <service name>`